 Some Practical Tips for Journaling for Anxiety

-6. Reflect on the positive: Balance the negatives by also noting positive experiences, achievements, or things you are grateful for.
+Balance the negatives by also noting positive experiences, achievements, or things you are grateful for—cultivating gratitude is a powerful, constructive habit.

 Remember, journaling is a personal practice, so feel free to adapt and experiment until you find what works best for you.